Debugging Stream Applications

 Data Loss

-Ensure the middleware is available and all configuration is correct.
+Ensure that the middleware is available and all of the configuration is correct.

 By default, if no binder dependency is included in the project's classpath, the TestBinder